 Don’t laugh now.
 This is a real scenario, I’ve seen it happen to coordinated athletes, so I know it is happening to the average Joe and Jane all over the world.

-The training stimulus of jumping rope comes from the accumulation of a massive amount of jumps per workout.
+The real benefits of jumping rope comes from continuous jumping.
 In other words, getting hung up on your toes every fifth turn isn’t going to allow for any real training effect.
 You won’t be exerting long enough to accomplish much.

 I applaud your spirit and motivation, but we have to consider one thing…

 Jumping rope is a skill.
 And like any skill, we all have a unique starting point and learning curves of various lengths to become better at that skill.
 Some will acclimate to the rhythm faster than others.
 Here’s another important thing to consider: some of us have a higher resilience for knowing that we suck at activities, yet continue to practice until the day we move passed the “suck” stage.